 Teaching exercise with the message in the figures and their legends.
 Emphasis on quality of imaging features and utility of message.
-Length should not exceed 1000 words, up to 20 figures or 30 figure parts and no more than 15 references.
+The article should contain an unstructured Abstract with up to five keywords, Introduction, section headers of the author's choosing and References.
+Length should not exceed 2,000 words, up to 20 figures or 30 figure parts and no more than 15 references.